vector-of-bool/vector-of-bool.github.io/_posts/2018-12-2-smart-pointer-apis.md

 layout: post
 title: Smart Pointers Make Bad APIs
 comments: true
+desc: In which I bemoan using smart pointers at public API boundaries
 ---

 Smart pointers are pretty cool, don't you think?
 You can easily represent the